PlayFab/gsdk/UnrealPlugin/ThirdPersonMPCloudDeploy.md

 # ThirdPersonMP Example Project Cloud Deployment

-This guide explains how to deploy your game to PlayFab Multiplayer Server (MPS) cloud.
-This is the final step in the entire game server cloud deployment process.
+This guide explains how to deploy your Windows server build to PlayFab Multiplayer Server (MPS) cloud.
+This is great for testing and rapid iteration of your game server while in development.
+Many users will use [Linux servers](LinuxBuildsUE5.md) for a production release after testing with Windows.

 ## Goals